-invokes a terrain analysis between the transmitter specified in $tx_site.qth$ and receiver specified in $rx_site.qth$, and writes a SPLAT!
+invokes a terrain analysis between the transmitter specified in $tx\site.qth$ and receiver specified in $rx\site.qth$ , and writes a SPLAT!
 Obstruction Report to the current working directory.
 The report contains details of the transmitter and receiver sites, and identifies the location of any obstructions detected during the analysis.
 If an obstruction can be cleared by raising the receive antenna to a greater altitude, SPLAT! will indicate the minimum antenna height required for a line-of-sight path to exist between the transmitter and receiver locations specified.
 If the antenna must be raised a significant amount, this determination may take some time.
-Note that the results provided are the minimum necessary for a line-of-sight path to exist, and do not take Fresnel zone clearance requirements into consideration.